sattvik/liberator-transit/README.md

 Note that any options specified elsewhere in your resource definition will override any options set as part of the `as-response` call.

+## Contributors

+All contributors to liberator-transit by first commit:

+* Daniel Solano Gómez
+* Rafael Khan

 ## To-do